 - They also make it easy for you to personalize the search experience; a user might click on a PPC ad for a particular product and be taken to a page that’s just about that product.
 This enhances the user experience (the content seems like it was developed just for them!) but also creates a clear path to conversion.

-The bottom line: Landing pages create a personalized search experience that increase the likelihood of conversion, and also raise your ads' quality scores.
+The bottom line: Landing pages create a personalized search experience that increases the likelihood of conversion, and also raise your ads’ quality scores.
 But of course, all of this hinges on your landing pages being developed and implemented strategically.

 The Signs of an Effective Landing Page